Spenc3rB/uthp-tests/README.md

 You must change your password now and login again!
 ```

+Ctrl+C to exit the SSH session.
+You are now finished testing the UTHP!

+# Appendix
 ## Reset the UTHP tests

 > This stops systemd services that take up the CPU and memory, and resets the UTHP to a clean state.
 If performed remotely it will clean the cache.